Rapptz/discord.py/docs/guide/introduction.rst

     - JSON, YAML, TOML
     - Python (you can import the config!)
-    - Environment Variable (either on your system, or a ``.env`` file)
+    - Environment Variable (either on your system, or with a ``.env`` file)

-    (For this example, we will use a Python file.)
+    For this example, we will use a Python file.

 2. Store your token and other secrets here.

     .. code-block:: python

-        my_token = "123"
+        token = "123"
         database_password = "hello_world"

-3. Import your config data into your main bot file
+3. Import your config module into your main bot file

     .. code-block:: python